Data Science Major

 What student organizations are related to Data Science?

-Student organizations are a great way for Data Science students to get involved on campus.
-Find a list of current student organizations on https://win.wisc.edu/.
+You can see a list of current student organizations on https://win.wisc.edu/.
 Use keywords that interest you when searching for organizations like “data,” “statistics,” “computer science,” “coding,” etc.

 I am struggling in my courses.
 Where should I go for help?